 Cambridge Credit Counseling ($2,515)

 Cambridge Credit Counseling will provide twice-weekly financial literacy seminars and one-on-one counseling to participants in Springfield Roca’s Young Mothers program.
 The program is designed to assist single mothers between the ages of 16 and 24 with a history of gang involvement or drug and/or alcohol abuse.
-These high risk mothers may have also suffered from violence and trauma with no employment history.
+These high-risk mothers, often with no employment history, may have also suffered from violence and trauma.
 The fundamentals of personal money management, opening checking and savings accounts, building and maintaining good credit and embracing positive financial habits will be covered.
-The goal of the series is to help these young mothers break out of the cycle of violence and poverty, go to work, and provide for their families financial needs.
+The goal of the series is to help these young mothers break out of the cycle of violence and poverty, go to work, and provide for their families’ financial needs.